 Authors can submit their work for publication after online Registration with website.
 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 In case of problem in uploading, a copy can be sent at email@example.com

-Defence Life Science Journal will cater the needs of scientists/researcher/academicians of life sciences, bio-medical sciences.
+Defence Life Science Journal will cater to the needs of scientists/researcher/academicians of life sciences, bio-medical sciences.
 Journal publishes research to feature recent progress in the field of defence/military life support system.
 Broadly it will cover; Physiology, Food technology, NBC warfare, Biotechnology, Pharmacology and Toxicology, Psychology, Bio-medicine, Bio-engineering, Bio-electronics, Non-invasive life imaging and much more.

-Manuscript should be submitted online in MS Word format only.
+The manuscript should be submitted online in MS Word format only.
 Files created in Latex may upload the PDF file.